jovertical/laravel-react-admin/readme.md

 ### Installing PHP & NPM dependencies

-Due to the fact that all files inside this app is _bind-mounted_ into the container, **docker** will just use the existing directories, in our concern the `vendor` and `node_modules`.
+In development, do note that all files inside this app is _bind-mounted_ into the container, **docker** will just use the existing directories, in our concern the `vendor` and `node_modules`.
 Here is an example of running a composer install command: `docker container exec -it lra-php composer install --no-interaction --no-plugins --no-scripts`.

 ### Running Artisan Commands

 You can run any artisan commands directly into the `lra-php` container.
 Here is an example of a migration command: `docker container exec -it lra-php php artisan migrate:fresh --seed`.

+### What about webpack?

+As we are bundling frontend assets with [webpack](https://webpack.js.org/) under the hood, you must specify the custom host address where the application runs in docker so that webpack can proxy that to be able to develop using docker.
+You can pass a `--env.proxy` flag when running for example the `npm run watch` command: `npm run watch -- --env.proxy=http:your_custom_host_address`.